rewanthtammana/Detect-phishing-websites-using-ML/README.md

 # Detect-phishing-websites-using-ML

 This project is a simple example which trains the model to predict phishing websites.
-Phishing websites are fake websites which try to gain the trust of users to steal private data of users.
+A phishing website (sometimes called a "spoofed" site) tries to steal your account password or other confidential information by tricking you into believing you're on a legitimate website.
 * Best accuracy score - **97.0%** using Random forest method
 * Worst accuract score - **48.5%** using One class svm method